Pixboost/pixboost-react/README.md

 Library supports React version 14+.

 ### Responsive images

-The library provides `Picture` component that will render different size images for different visual breakpoints.
+The library provides `Picture` component that will render different sizes of the image for different visual breakpoints.

 Below is a simple example: